Beryllium: Occurrence

 Emerald is a naturally occurring compound of beryllium.

 Beryllium is found in over 100 minerals, but most are uncommon to rare.
 The more common beryllium-containing minerals include: bertrandite (Be4Si2O7(OH)2), beryl (Al2Be3Si6O18), chrysoberyl (Al2BeO4) and phenakite (Be2SiO4).
 Precious forms of beryl are aquamarine, red beryl and emerald.
 The green color in gem-quality forms of beryl comes from varying amounts of chromium (about 2% for emerald).

 The two main ores of beryllium, beryl and bertrandite, are found in Argentina, Brazil, India, Madagascar, Russia and the United States.
 Total world reserves of beryllium ore are greater than 400,000 tonnes.

+Abundance

 The Sun has a concentration of 0.1 parts per billion (ppb) of beryllium.
 Beryllium has a concentration of 2 to 6 parts per million (ppm) in the Earth's crust and is the 47th-most abundant element.
 It is most concentrated (6 ppm) in the soils.
 Trace amounts of ^{9}Be are found in the Earth's atmosphere.
 The concentration of beryllium in sea water is 0.2–0.6 parts per trillion.
 In stream water, however, beryllium is more abundant, with a concentration of 0.1 ppb.

 Extraction

 The extraction of beryllium from its compounds is a difficult process due to its high affinity for oxygen at elevated temperatures, and its ability to reduce water when its oxide film is removed.
 Currently the United States, China and Kazakhstan are the only three countries involved in the industrial-scale extraction of beryllium.
 Kazakhstan produces beryllium from a concentrate stockpiled before the breakup of the Soviet Union around 1991.
-This resource had become nearly depleted by mid-2010s.
+This resource had become nearly depleted by the mid-2010s.

 Production of beryllium in Russia was halted in 1997, and is planned to be resumed in the 2020s.